apache/yunikorn-site/docs/developer_guide/deployment.md

 ---
-id: configure_scheduler
+id: deployment
-title: Configure Scheduler
+title: Build and Run the Scheduler
 ---

 <!--